INL/BlackLab/aggregator/BLS-API-REDESIGN.md

 ## Goals for new API

 General:
-- Document the changes<br>(make sure there's a clear migration guide available)
+- Publish a clear and complete migration guide
-- Don't stray too far<br>(don't change things for change's sake)
-- Try to make the transition smooth.<br>
-  (when possible, consider keeping the response the same and change the parameter and/or configuration setting while still supporting the old ones)
+- Publish complete reference documentation
 - Ensure correct data types.<br>
   (e.g. `fieldValues` should have integer values, but are strings.)
 - Eliminate inconsistencies in response structure.<br>
-  (if information is given in multiple places, e.g. on the server info page as well as on the index info page, use the same structure and element names (except one page may give additional details).
+  (if information is given in multiple places, e.g. on the server info page as well as on the corpus info page, use the same structure and element names (except one page may give additional details).
 Fix `blacklabBuildTime` vs. `blackLabBuildTime` etc.)
 - Change confusing names.<br>
   (e.g. the name `stoppedRetrievingHits` prompts the question "why did you stop?".